Skip to content

 Loss & Training

-ProFocus is a fully training-free framework requiring no fine-tuning or training of any model component.
-It employs off-the-shelf LLMs (Qwen3-Max / DeepSeek-V3) and VLMs (Qwen3-VL-Max / GLM-4.5V).
+ProFocus is a completely training-free framework.
+It requires no fine-tuning or model training.
+All three agents directly call off-the-shelf LLMs (Qwen3-Max / DeepSeek-V3) and VLMs (Qwen3-VL-Max / GLM-4.5V).
+This allows for plug-and-play capability with stronger foundation models.

 Key Experimental Results